Kim Deal: Recording

 Kim Deal eschews digital equipment entirely for recording and mixing.
 Deal commissioned the "All Wave" logo in an effort to identify recordings that follow this method of recording, and possibly start a movement.

 Personal life

 Deal married John Murphy on Memorial Day in 1985.
-In January 1986, they moved to Boston, Murphy's hometown.
 Murphy co-wrote the Breeders song "Hoverin'" with Deal.
 The couple divorced in 1988.

 When asked if she had a "gay bone" in her body, Deal responded, "You know what?
-I'm just so...asexual, I wish I had a gay bone."
+I'm just so... asexual, I wish I had a gay bone."